 3. Restart your computer.

-You aren't making any changes to the operating system at this stage of the process.
+You aren't making any changes to the operating system at this process stage.
 As a result, the restart procedure is a little different.
-BIOS ought to direct you on which key to press in place of the standard restart keys.
+BIOS should direct you to which key to press instead of the standard restart keys.

-Follow your BIOS instructions so you can safely save your boot order changes and then restart the PC.
-It might be F10, for example
+Follow your BIOS instructions to safely save your boot order changes, and restart the PC.
+It might be F10, for example.

 4. Check your display for the message "Press any key to boot from an external device."

-USB drives can occasionally prompt you to hit a button before the PC will start from your USB device.
+USB drives occasionally prompt you to hit a button from your USB device before the PC starts.
 If this happens and you don't take action, your computer will try the next boot option in the BIOS's sequence order.
 Your hard disc would typically be the next choice.

-It's important to know that there might not be a key press notification when you boot from a USB disc.
+Knowing there might not be a critical press notification when you boot from a USB disc is essential.
 Typically, it is a self-starting procedure.

 5. Your USB drive should be used to start your PC.

-Depending on what you plan to do with the bootable USB stick, the next steps may vary.
-If you follow the right procedures while trying to boot Windows 10 from a USB drive, the operating system will simply start up and you can start using your device.
+The following steps may vary depending on your plan with the bootable USB stick.
+If you follow the proper procedures while trying to boot Windows 10 from a USB drive, the operating system will start up, and you can start using your device.

 From beginning to end, this procedure should take about 10 minutes.